‘Big Little Lies’: The best TV soundtracks for a rainy day

 Talk about capturing a feeling in a playlist.
 Freaks and Geeks may have only lasted a season, but the music is timeless.
 So many young adults probably learned about Van Halen, Joan Jett, and Lynyrd Skynyrd from Freaks and Geeks.
 Even though the music was played in short little bursts, it helped capture the setting of high school.

 We already wrote about how the music in Stranger Things slaps and is key to the show, what more do you need to jam out to some 80s hits?
+Stranger Things has gotten flack in recent years for being an easy cash-in on the 80s aesthetic, but the show is undeniably fun and the song choices that showrunners the Duffer brothers make are right on point.
+If this is a cash-in, count us in.

 Out of everything on this list, Orphan Black easily ends up with the most amount of rock music.
 If you really need a good dance session with your clones, or by yourself, if you don’t have clones, Orphan Black has you covered.

 Ok, this soundtrack is mostly just “Vogue” by Madonna.
 But that doesn’t mean there isn’t some great pop music of the 80s and 90s to jam out to.
-Want some Donna Summer or Janet Jackson?
+Looking for Donna Summer or Janet Jackson?
 Diana Ross or Paula Abdul?
 Pose knows what you want and can give you all this and more.
 Just make sure you make it werk when you dance it out to the Pose soundtrack.

 The BBC historical drama is set in 1919, but the music definitely isn’t.
-With a modern-day alternative soundtrack including Arctic Monkeys, The White Stripes, and The Black Keys, you can rock out to the 21st century in the 20th.
+With a modern-day alternative soundtrack including Arctic Monkeys, the White Stripes, and the Black Keys, you can rock out to the 21st century in the 20th.
 Peaky Blinders is the perfect soundtrack when you want to return to your angsty teen days.

 Dear White People